nully0x/easepay_signet_playground/README.md

 # easepay_signet_playground
-A dockerized, self-contained signet not for testing bitcoin Applications:  Bitcoin [Signet network](https://en.bitcoin.it/wiki/Signet) to study how it works.
+A dockerized, self-contained signet node for testing bitcoin Applications:  Bitcoin [Signet network](https://en.bitcoin.it/wiki/Signet) to study how it works.

 ## Requirements